Multi-GeV Fermi-LAT Detection of PSR B1259-63: Results and Discussion

+thus can be smaller or comparable to the radiative cooling time.
+Consequently, assuming constant acceleration efficiency $\eta(D)={\rm const}$, the observed flux scales as

+Thus the expected ratio of GeV fluxes between $T_1 = -400$~days ($\sim 10$~a.u. binary separation) and $T_2 = 0$~days ($\sim 1$~a.u. separation) is $1-10$, roughly consistent with the observed factor of a few.
+We note, however, that the observed flux ratio is close to the middle of the estimated range, i.e.\ this suggests the transition from escape to cooling losses dominance at certain orbital phases and/or a non-constant acceleration efficiency $\eta(D)$ \citep[see also the discussion in][]{Hess2024}.
+Additionally, the assumption of a constant value of $\alpha$ may not be valid, as it could change if the pulsar-stellar wind interaction shifts from the Be star's polar wind to the equatorial disk.

-The apparent time asymmetry of the emission around the periastron might be due to the distortion or destruction of the stellar disc, leading to a more complicated shock structure and less efficient acceleration.
+The apparent time asymmetry of the emission around the periastron can be connected to the distortion or destruction of the stellar disc, leading to a more complicated shock structure and less efficient acceleration.
+Alternatively, the asymmetry can be explained by an anisotropic nature of the IC emission~\citep[see e.g.][]{kirk99}.

-We therefore strongly encourage continued observations of \psrb significantly before and after the periastron with current facilities (e.g., \hess) and future instruments (e.g., CTA~\citep{cta}).
-Such data will enable detailed studies of flux and possible spectral variability at different orbital phases well before and after the periastron, shedding light on the origin of the VHE emission from this system.
+We therefore strongly encourage continued observations of \psrbb significantly before and after periastron with current facilities (e.g., \hess) and future instruments \citep[e.g. CTA;][]{cta}.
+Such data will enable detailed studies of flux and possible spectral variability at different orbital phases well before and after periastron, shedding light on the origin of the VHE emission from this system.